-All donors are recognized in our ANNUAL DONOR REPORT, which is mailed to all donors early each summer and depicts the previous year.
-The annual report lists all donors from the previous year and the names of those memorialized and honored for the previous year.
-A recap of how the TRUST used donated funds in the previous year is also included.
+Our donors are recognized in our ANNUAL DONOR REPORT, which is mailed to all donors early each summer and depicts the previous year.
+This publication lists these individuals and the names of those memorialized and honored.
+A recap of how the TRUST used these donated funds is also included.

 Donor recognition levels